Maybelline Sky High Mascara Colors: Complete Shade Guide & Review

 True Brown has become my secret weapon for the natural LA aesthetic.
 When I’m shooting content in Venice Beach or walking Abbot Kinney, this shade gives me that effortless, sun-kissed look without appearing too done-up.
 It’s perfect for the laid-back luxury vibe that defines Los Angeles beauty.

-The colored Maybelline Sky High mascara shades shine at LA events and nightlife.
+The colored Maybelline Sky High mascara shades really shine at LA events and nightlife.
 I wore Burgundy Haze to a rooftop party in Downtown LA, and it photographed beautifully against the city lights.
-Pink Air is stunning for daytime content creation – it catches light gorgeously in golden hour shots.
+Green Altitude is stunning for daytime content creation — the fresh green tone catches light beautifully, especially in golden hour shots, and adds a dimension to your look that plain black just can’t match.
+It’s become one of my most-requested shades when I post it.

 Blue Mist surprised me by working incredibly well for beach days.
 The cool tone complements the ocean backdrop, and it doesn’t look out of place with minimal makeup.
 I’ve worn it to Santa Monica Pier and gotten so many compliments.